 Use long-tail keywords.
 These are keywords that major industry players won’t be competing on with you, as they’re focused on spending their budget on the two or three extremely common keywords that everyone keys into their search engines.

 Instead, focus on something more specific.
 Instead of “wedding photography”, try something like “affordable wedding video package los angeles”.
-Los Angeles helps you specify what search engines already look for when cataloging a search request (location), and choosing a specific product or package with a commonly searched adjective which lets you shy away from the keywords with too much ad competition.
+Los Angeles and Ventura helps you specify what search engines already look for when cataloging a search request (location), and choosing a specific product or package with a commonly searched adjective which lets you shy away from the keywords with too much ad competition.